 This is a legal obligation on Grange and Clarion.

-Grange will not ask you for any special categories of data about you.
-However, you may choose to disclose this to us if you feel it is relevant to part of your service.
+Grange will not ask you for any special category data However, you may choose to disclose this to us if you feel it is relevant to part of your service.
 For example, telling us that a lift repair is urgent because you are a wheelchair user.

-Special categories of personal data are: racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a person’s sex life or sexual orientation and information about criminal convictions or offences including cautions.
+Special categories of personal data are: racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a person’s sex life or sexual orientation.
+Criminal offence data is information that relates to criminal convictions or offences including cautions.

 Where Grange processes this type of data about you, it will do so: